spaceml-org/ml4floods/README.md

 ## About

 ML4Floods has been funded by the United Kingdom Space Agency (UKSA) and led by [Trillium Technologies](http://trillium.tech/).
-It has also been partially supported by the Spanish Ministry of Science and Innovation project PID2019-109026RB-I00 (MINECO-ERDF MCIN/AEI/10.13039/501100011033).
+In addition, this research has been partially supported by the DEEPCLOUD project (PID2019-109026RB-I00) funded by the Spanish Ministry of Science and Innovation (MCIN/AEI/10.13039/501100011033) and the European Union (NextGenerationEU).